Alumni of the lab

 Rob Foster

 MRC IGMM PhD graduate who developed a reporter system for monitoring and quantitating different outcomes of genome editing in real time and space, towards developing robust and reproducible protocols for somatic genome editing therapies for airway diseases.
-He did a brief postdoc with David FitzPatrick (HGU) before landing a permanent R&D technical post within Edinburgh Genomics.
+He did a postdoc with David FitzPatrick (HGU) before landing R&D technical posts within Edinburgh Genomics, now Edinburgh Gene Core.

 Melissa Jungnickel.jpeg